Louis XIII, our gourmet restaurant

 In the art of French living, gastronomy holds an essential place!
 At the Louis XIII restaurant this holds true, both by the setting provided and by the quality of its cuisine!

 It is called the Royal dining room.
 For lunch and dinner, you are welcomed into this beautiful room with its high ceilings, white marble floor, and large windows overlooking the terrace and grounds.
-A setting both warm and bright with a beautiful period fireplace, in the hearth of which crackles a nice flame in the winter.
+A setting both warm and bright with a beautiful period fireplace, a bright flame crackles in the hearth in the winter.

 Weather permitting, the large terrace allows enjoying the sunny days with stunning views out over the French gardens.
 Large flag stones, and flower beds...
 A superb setting in which to enjoy the cuisine of the Louis XIII.